-- You’ve poured half out so that you’ll be able to “succuss” the bottle.
+- You’ve poured half of it out so that you’ll be able to “succuss” the bottle.
 You can’t succuss a full bottle.

-- You’ve poured in a liquid solution of–this time–Pepsi, so that your half-filled water bottle now consists of 90% water, 10% Pepsi.
+- You’ve poured in an ounce (roughly) of a liquid solution—this time, Pepsi—so that your half-filled water bottle now consists of 90% water, 10% Pepsi.

 - You’ve succussed the bottle 40 times.

 “C” stands for the Roman Numeral “100”, meaning that if we were doing this with drops like they do in the homeopathic pharmacy, your ratio would be 99 drops of water, 1 drop of “pepsi”.
 But your average person doesn’t have dropper bottles at home, and it just isn’t necessary to be that exact when you’re making a remedy in an emergency for your own personal use.

-A 6C would probably have to be taken a lot more frequently as it’s a lower potency; in a chronic case, two to four times a day, in an acute case, maybe every half hour; whereas, a 12C would be taken, generally, once a day in a chronic case, maybe twice; once an hour in an acute case, and a 30C on an as-needed basis–one dose may be enough depending on what’s wrong with you.
-As a matter of fact, don’t be surprised if even one dose of a 6C cures the case.
+A 6C would probably have to be taken a lot more frequently as it’s a lower potency; in a chronic case, two to four times a day, in an acute case, maybe every half hour; whereas, a 12C would be taken, generally, once a day in a chronic case; once an hour in an acute case, and a 30C on an as-needed basis—one dose may be enough depending on what’s wrong with you.
+As a matter of fact, don’t be surprised if even one dose of a 6C cures the whole case!
 For that reason, I always say: if there’s a striking improvement after the first dose, stop dosing for as long as the improvement lasts!
 Dose again if you start to relapse.

-Now label your bottle “Pepsi 6C” and store it in the refrigerator.
-A sip is a dose.
+Now label your bottle “Pepsi 6C” and store it in the refrigerator when you’re done with it.
 Before each dose, succuss five times.
-When the bottle gets low (when one swallow is left), fill it back up half way with water, succuss 40 times and now you’ll have a 7C; then, resume dosing as before with 5 succussions before each dose.
+When the bottle gets low (when one swallow is left), fill it back up half-way with water, succuss 40 times and now you’ll have a 7C; then, resume dosing as before with 5 succussions before each dose.

 If food has made you sick, and the food is still there, dump some of the offending food into roughly 2 oz. of water in a disposable cup; swish it around, then pour the liquid portion of that into your half filled water bottle and proceed with succussing, dumping out and refilling as stated above; make a 6C, take a dose, and you should feel better.
 Repeat as needed.

 Just empty one or two capsules of the drug into an ounce of water in a disposable cup (and if it’s a solid pill, mash it up into a powder with a mashing implement) and let it sit in the ounce of water until the water is thoroughly saturated with this powdery substance.
 Stir the substance around a few times, swish it around.
-Now empty this solution into your half-filled water bottle of spring water to get the 90% water, 10% drug ratio that we talked about in making a remedy out of Pepsi Cola.
-Now proceed with “potenization” (succussing, dumping out, refilling, again and again) until you reach your desired potency, at least a 6C.
+Now empty the watery part of this solution into your half-filled water bottle to get the 90% water, 10% drug ratio that we talked about in making a remedy out of Pepsi Cola.
+Now proceed with “potenization” (succussing 40 times, dumping out, refilling, succussing, again and again) until you reach your desired potency, at least a 6C.

 A brief note on dosing in acutes: Let’s say you’ve made a 6C.
 In an acute, you may have to take a dose as often as every 10 or 15 minutes, take it less and less often as you get better.
 Always succuss the bottle a few times before dosing.
 If you should get worse, stop the remedy; an improvement may follow.
 If it does, repeat only as needed.

-If you’re making this remedy for a chronic case, figure on three doses a day, but be prepared to take more or less often, depending on how quickly or slowly you improve.
+If you’re making this remedy for a chronic case, figure on 2-4 doses a day, but be prepared to take more or less often, depending on how quickly or slowly you improve.

 When your remedy bottle is no longer working as well as it used to, you’ll need to raise the potency.
-The way to do it is this:
+The way to do that is this: